Nytrium/byte/README.md

 ## Note:
 Once [Hikari](https://www.hikari-py.dev/) get fully released, I will be moving the bot to that wrapper as soon as possible.

+> Once I get off my lazy ass and study JavaScript, I will be moving the bot to Discord.js as soon as possible.
+> - Kuba, Jason didn't write this wtf u mean